 Wendi Mae Davidson was looking at 9 to 99 years in prison so instead of going to trial, she plead ‘no contest’ which also left things open for appeal.
 Her lawyers argued the validity of the search warrants and believed that the GPS tracker was placed in an illegal manner; the resulting evidence was fruit of the poisonous tree.
 Wendi Davidson was found guilty of first degree murder and sentenced to 25 years in prison.
 She also received an additional 10 years for evidence tampering.
 Investigators and prosecutors were somewhat baffled with the motive for this crime and because Wendi plead ‘no contest’, we may never know the real reason she murdered Mike.
 Authorities theorized that maybe Wendi was motivated to kill because Mike Severance wanted to leave her.
 They theorized that Wendi’s mother didn’t like Mike so instead of divorcing him, she killed him.
 They also theorized that Wendi and her family wanted custody of the child with no incident.
 It’s important to note that Michael’s family believes Wendi also wanted the $500,000 life insurance payout.
 This was an unusual case because Wendi never had any known predisposition or tendency for violence but Mike’s family believes that her mother specifically had something to do with Wendi committing the murder.
 The question remains why didn’t she just divorce him instead of killing him?

 Wendi may have made this decision because control and financial motive is a common motive for murder.
 It was noted that Wendi met Mike at a bar and shortly thereafter became pregnant; he may have been targeted for exploitation.
 It was noted that Wendi was in debt after purchasing a new animal clinic providing the motive for financial gain.
 It was noted that the crime was premeditated as evidenced by her plan to steal the medications from her animal clinic used to kill Mike.
 It was noted that Mike was murdered only four months after marrying Wendi; was he a means to an end?
 It was noted that Wendi’s parents didn’t like Mike and their beliefs may have been the fuel to light the fire; she may have been manipulated because she didn’t want to defy or disappoint them, afraid of the consequences.
 It was noted by Mike’s family that Wendi was the recipient of the life insurance policy.
 It was noted that Wendi attempted to manipulate the investigation and make Mike out to be someone he was not; even going so far as to get a restraining order a couple days after she killed him.
 Wendi Davidson does appear to be cold and calculating.
-Wendi Davidson appears to be a sociopath; but she exercised her right to remain silent in another attempt to abuse the process.
+Wendi Davidson appears to be a sociopath; but she exercised her right to remain silent in another attempt to abuse the process, she knows how the system works.
 As a result, she is eligible for parole in April 2019; she will be 41 years old.